- Massachusetts Emergency Management Agency

 Christopher Besse, Massachusetts Emergency Management Agency

-FRAMINGHAM — This week marks the official start of the Atlantic Hurricane Season which runs through November 30th.
-While the majority of tropical storms and hurricanes that have impacted New England occurred during the months of August and September, now is the time to begin preparing yourself, your family, your home, and your business.
-Throughout hurricane season, the Massachusetts Emergency Management Agency (MEMA) will share preparedness information to help residents be aware of, and prepare for, the impacts of tropical storms and hurricanes.
+FRAMINGHAM — June 1st marks the official start of the Atlantic Hurricane Season, which runs through November 30th.
+While most hurricanes and tropical storms that have hit New England occurred during August and September, residents are encouraged to take time now to begin preparing before a storm.
+Throughout hurricane season, the Massachusetts Emergency Management Agency (MEMA) will share preparedness information to help residents be aware of, and prepare for, the impacts of hurricanes and tropical storms.

 Know Your Evacuation Zone

-Massachusetts has defined hurricane evacuation zones, designated as Zone A, Zone B and Zone C, for areas of the state at risk for storm surge flooding associated with tropical storms or hurricanes.
-If evacuations are necessary because of a tropical storm or hurricane, local or state officials will notify people living, working, or vacationing in evacuation zones to leave the area for their safety.
+Massachusetts has designated hurricane evacuation zones, designated as Zone A, Zone B, and Zone C, for areas of the state at risk for storm surge flooding associated with tropical storms or hurricanes.
+If evacuations are necessary because of a tropical storm or hurricane, local or state officials will notify people living, working, or vacationing in evacuation zones to leave the area.
 Even areas not directly along a coastline may be at risk for storm surge flooding during a tropical storm or hurricane.
-Find out if you live, work, or vacation in a hurricane evacuation zone by visiting the ‘Know Your Zone’ interactive map located on MEMA’s website at www.mass.gov/knowyourzone.
+Find out if you are in a hurricane evacuation zone by visiting the 'Know Your Zone' interactive map located on MEMA's website at www.mass.gov/knowyourzone.

 Make an Emergency Plan

-Develop a plan with the members of your household to prepare for what to do, how to find each other, and how to communicate in a tropical storm or hurricane.
+Develop a plan with your family members of what to do, how to find each other, and how to communicate in a tropical storm or hurricane.
 An emergency plan should include:

 Build an Emergency Kit

-Build an emergency kit containing items that will sustain you and your family in the event you are isolated for three to five days without power or unable to go to a store.
-Emergency kits are particularly important during hurricane season, due to potential extended power outages, flooding, and impassable debris-covered roads.
-While it is important to customize your kit to meet the unique needs of you and your family, every emergency kit should include bottled water, food, a flashlight, a radio and extra batteries, a first aid kit, sanitation items, and clothing.
-Depending on your family’s needs, emergency kits should also include medications, extra eyeglasses, medical equipment and supplies, children’s items such as diapers and formula, food and supplies for pets and service animals, and other items you or your family members might need during a disaster.
-For a complete emergency kit checklist, visit: https://www.mass.gov/info-details/build-an-emergency-kit.
+Build an emergency kit containing items that will sustain you and your family if you are isolated for three to five days without power or unable to go to a store.
+Emergency kits are essential during hurricane season due to potential extended power outages, flooding, and impassable debris-covered roads.
+While it is important to customize your kit to meet the unique needs of you and your family, every emergency kit should include bottled water, food, a flashlight, a radio and extra batteries, a first aid kit, and personal & hygiene items.
+Depending on your family's needs, emergency kits should also include medications, spare eyeglasses, medical equipment and supplies, and children's items such as diapers and formula.
+Food and supplies for pets and service animals should also be part of your kit.
+For a complete emergency kit checklist, visit https://www.mass.gov/info-details/build-an-emergency-kit.

-Receiving advance warnings and timely emergency alerts and information from public officials is critical to staying safe during a tropical storm or hurricane.
+Receiving warnings, timely emergency alerts, and information from public officials is critical to staying safe during a tropical storm or hurricane.
 Every family should have multiple methods for receiving emergency alerts.
-Learn more about different types of alerting and information tools including the Emergency Alert System, Wireless Emergency Alerts, NOAA Weather Radio, Social Media & Traditional Media, 2-1-1 Hotline, Local Notification Systems: https://www.mass.gov/info-details/be-informed-and-receive-emergency-alerts.
+Learn more about different types of alerting and information tools, including the Emergency Alert System, Wireless Emergency Alerts, NOAA Weather Radio, social & traditional media, 2-1-1 Hotline, local notification systems, and more: https://www.mass.gov/info-details/be-informed-and-receive-emergency-alerts.

 MEMA is the state agency charged with ensuring the state is prepared to withstand, respond to, and recover from all types of emergencies and disasters, including natural hazards, accidents, deliberate attacks, and technological and infrastructure failures.
 MEMA's staff of professional planners, communications specialists and operations and support personnel is committed to an all hazards approach to emergency management.
 By building and sustaining effective partnerships with federal, state and local government agencies, and with the private sector - individuals, families, non-profits and businesses - MEMA ensures the Commonwealth's ability to rapidly recover from large and small disasters by assessing and mitigating threats and hazards, enhancing preparedness, ensuring effective response, and strengthening our capacity to rebuild and recover.
 For additional information about MEMA and Emergency Preparedness, go to www.mass.gov/mema.